Acadia National Park is one of my favorite places to visit. In fact, it is one of the first places I traveled to at less than a year old!

 See the Acadia National Park wildlife

-Atlantic Puffins are my favorite species of bird that can be found in Acadia National Park.
+Atlantic Puffins are my favorite species of bird that can be found in the area.
 Your best chance of spotting these cuties is via a boat tour.

-Humpback whales, minke whales, finback whales, harbor seals, grey seals, and walruses are many of the marine animals that you might spot on a boat tour within Acadia National Park borders.
+Humpback whales, minke whales, finback whales, harbor seals, grey seals, and walruses are many of the marine animals that you might spot on a boat tour within park borders.

 Stargazing in Acadia National Park